Astrometry meets Pulsar Timing Arrays: Synergies for Gravitational Wave Detection: Conclusions

 \subsection{Acknowledgements}

 We are partially funded by the STFC grants ST/T000813/1 and ST/X000648/1.
 We also acknowledge the support of the Supercomputing Wales project, which is part-funded by the European Regional Development Fund (ERDF) via Welsh Government.
-We acknowledge the use of the \texttt{GetDist} software package for visualising the results of the Fisher forecasts~\cite{Lewis:2019xzd}.
+We acknowledge the use of the \texttt{GetDist} software package for visualising the results of the Fisher forecasts~\cite{Lewis:2019xzd}. {The codes used to perform the numerical calculations and plot the results in this paper are publicly available on \href{https://github.com/MarisolJC/Astrometry_meets_PTAs}{GitHub}}.
 For the purpose of open access, the authors have applied a Creative Commons Attribution licence to any Author Accepted Manuscript version arising.

 \begin{appendix}